Overview of Banks in Taiwan

 Established in 1964, Citibank Taiwan provides financial products and services to consumers, corporations, governments, and institutions.
 The bank operates as a subsidiary of Citibank Overseas Investment Corporation.
 With headquarters in Taipei City, its workforce comprises around 3,986 employees.

-Taipei Fubon Bank was formed after a merger between two other banks in Taiwan – Fubon Bank and TaipeiBank in 2005.
+Taipei Fubon Commercial Bank was formed after a merger between two other banks in Taiwan – Fubon Bank and TaipeiBank in 2005.
 The bank comprises Personal Finance Group, Corporate Banking Group, and Overseas Subsidiary segments.
-It manages a network of 127 branches, five overseas branches, and an offshore banking unit.
+It manages a network of 132 branches, five overseas branches, and an offshore banking unit.

 The bank is a subsidiary of Fubon Financial Holdings Co.
 Ltd and is based in Taipei City with 7,454 employees.

-Founded in 1992, E.Sun Commercial Bank currently operates as a subsidiary of E.Sun Financial Holding Company, Ltd. The bank provides deposits, loans, credit cards management, foreign exchanges, and other financial services.
+Founded in 1992, E.Sun Commercial Bank currently operates as a subsidiary of E.Sun Financial Holding Company, Ltd. The bank provides deposits, loans, credit card management, foreign exchanges, and other financial services.
 Headquartered in Taipei City, it manages a network of 137 domestic branches and 24 outlets in China, Hong Kong, Singapore, Los Angeles, Vietnam, Cambodia, Myanmar, and Australia.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map: For banking careers, you will have a significant edge over the competition with CFI’s financial modeling courses.

 This has been CFI’s guide to the top banks in Taiwan.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: